We have collected tips and tricks for fellow travelers.

 - Electrical sockets, three standards exists.
 Please check the picture.

-- Heating is usually done using a diesel heater (Webasto or similar) in wintertime, verify if your RV have in case travelling in cold area.
+- Heating is usually done using a diesel heater (Webasto or similar) in wintertime, verify if your RV have it in case of travelling in cold area.

 - External generator or fuel tank will be difficult to fill at gas station.